qualcomm/resource-tuner/docs/README.md

 Requests with a higher priority will always be prioritized, over another request with a lower priority.
 Note, the request priorities are related to the client permissions.
 A client with system permission is allowed to acquire any priority level it wants, however a client with third party permissions can only acquire either third party high (TPH) or third party low (TPL) level of priorities.
 If a client with third party permissions tries to acquire a System High or System Low level of priority, then the request will not be honoured.

 ## 4. Pulse Monitor: Detection of Dead Clients and Subsequent Cleanup
 To improve efficiency and conserve memory, it is essential to regularly check for dead clients and free up any system resources associated with them.
-This includes, untuning all (if any) ongoing tune request issued by this client and freeing up the memory used to store client specific data (Example: client's list of requests (handles), health, permissions, threads associated with the client etc). resource-tuner ensures that such clients are detected and cleaned up within 90 seconds of the client terminated.
+This includes, untuning all (if any) ongoing tune request issued by this client and freeing up the memory used to store client specific data (Example: client's list of requests (handles), health, permissions, threads associated with the client etc).
+URM ensures that such clients are detected and cleaned up within 90 seconds of the client terminated.

-Resource-tuner performs these actions by making use of two components:
+URM performs these actions by making use of two components:
 - Pulse check: scans the list of the active clients, and checks if any of the client (PID) is dead.
 If it finds a dead client, it schedules the cleanup by adding this PID to a queue.
 - Garbage collection: When the thread runs it iterates over the GC queue and performs the cleanup.

 Pulse Monitor runs on a seperate thread peroidically.

 ## 5. Rate Limiter: Preventing System Abuse
-Resource-tuner has rate limiter module that prevents abuse of the system by limiting the number of requests a client can make within a given time frame.
+URM has a rate limiter module that prevents abuse of the system by limiting the number of requests a client can make within a given time frame.
 This helps to prevent clients from overwhelming the system with requests and ensures that the system remains responsive and efficient.
 Rate limiter works on a reward/punishment methodology.
 Whenever a client requests the system for the first time, it is assigned a "Health" of 100.
 A punishment is handed over if a client makes subsequent new requests in a very short time interval (called delta, say 2 ms).
 A Reward results in increasing the health of a client (not above 100), while a punishment involves decreasing the health of the client.
 If at any point this value of Health reaches zero then any further requests from this client wil be dropped.
 Value of delta, punishment and rewards are target-configurable.

 ## 6. Duplicate Checking
-Resource-tuner's RequestManager component is responsible for detecting any duplicate requests issued by a client, and dropping them.
+URM's RequestManager component is responsible for detecting any duplicate requests issued by a client, and dropping them.
 This is done by checking against a list of all the requests issued by a clientto identify a duplicate.
 If it is, then the request is dropped.
 If it is not, then the request is added and processed.
 Duplicate checking helps to improve system efficiency, by saving wasteful CPU time on processing duplicates.

 ## 7. Dynamic Mapper: Logical to Physical Mapping
 Logical to physical core/cluster mapping helps to achieve application code portability across different chipsets on client side.
 Client can specify logical values for core and cluster.
-Resource-tuner will translate these values to their physical counterparts and apply the request accordingly.
+URM will translate these values to their physical counterparts and apply the request accordingly.
 Logical to physical mapping helps to create system independent layer and helps to make the same client code interchangable across different targets.

 Logical mapping entries can be found in InitConfig.yaml and can be modified if required.